ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 ## Step by step guide for dapp usage

 <hr>
 IMPORTANT: Please note that in attempt to test and use dapp you will need two have at least two EOA accounts with Kovan test eth.
-One to become cooperant and second to be bidder.
+One to become a cooperant and second for a bidder.

 1) Open your browser